Here are some tips to start in paragliding and/or paramotor

 The fastest way to discover the sky is to make a first flight +.

-This formula allows you to escape, accompanied by a licensed pilot, the time to discover the benefits of this sport and to understand how our wings are able to fly.
+This mini training allows you to escape, accompanied by a licensed pilot, the time to discover the benefits of this sport and to understand how our wings are able to fly.

 If you are wondering why birds sing while flying, you will know it with this sensational experience that is tandem flight.